FabricationsHQ - Putting the Words to the Music

 The song itself then morphed into a statement seemingly aimed towards one person, but reaching to all of a like mind.

-Having shot the breeze on many a subject and confused those around us backstage by singing a Todd Rundgren song or two (another connection and Pat has performed with Todd), it was only well after the event it was brought to my attention that something many would see as quite the coincidence was actually, to my mind, not even a surprise.
-We share the same birth date, April 12th.
+Having shot the breeze on many a subject and confused those around us backstage by singing a Todd Rundgren song or two (another connection; Pat has also performed with Todd), it was only well after the event it was brought to my attention that something many would see as quite the coincidence was actually, to my mind, not even a surprise.

 And to complete the musical links, the 1985 live version of 'Just One Victory' (as summarised earlier) that is far and away my favourite recording of the song?
-Turns out it was performed on April 12th.

 I didn’t know that at the time, either.